BaPSF/bapsflib/docs/background/hdf5_structure.inc.rst

-Every plasma device at BaPSF is governed by a data acquisition (DAQ) Controller.
+Every plasma device at BaPSF is governed by a DAQ Controller.
 This DAQ Controller is tasked with operating and monitoring the plasma device, controlling the order of operations for an experimental run, recording data for the run, and generating the HDF5 file.